deissh/lambda/README.md

-# func-service
+# Simple Lambda Service

 ![img](https://blog.alexellis.io/content/images/2017/08/clip-1.png)

-Jinesa FaaS is a framework for building Serverless functions with Docker which has first-class support for metrics.
+Lambda is a framework for building Serverless functions with Docker which has first-class support for metrics.
 Any process can be packaged as a function enabling you to consume a range of web events without repetitive boiler-plate coding.

 ## Get starting